Imagining the Impossible Guest Blog Guidelines

 Format of submission: 1000–2000 words in doc./docx.
 Brief biographical information (150 words).We would also welcome a photo of the contributor or a photo that suits the theme for use in the public post.

 Editorial process: The blog editors will edit the submission with the main purpose of enhancing their readability in the blog layout.
 Before proofreading and publication, the edited blog text will be returned to the author for approval and possible final changes.

-Audience: The international and interdisciplinary community of the fantasticboth in academia, in creative industries as well asas well as fantasy fans, science fiction aficionados, etc. Stakeholders and collaborators from different professional and societal spheres.
+Audience: The international and interdisciplinary community of the fantastic in academia, in creative industries, and fantasy fan networks etc. Stakeholders and collaborators from different professional and societal spheres.
 The blog is intended to be usable in different pedagogical contexts and to make the work of the network and the fantastic as an overall subject more approachable to a wide readership.

-Reach: The texts will be published on the Imagining the Impossible blog and shared on the social media channels og the network (Facebook, Twitter and Instagram) as well as on the social media channels of affiliate organizations.
-We want to create dialogue and stimulate new exiting research among scholars globally, and we also hope to reach and work with the creative industries, fans, and everyone interested in the fantastic from different fields across the world.
+Reach: The texts will be published on the Imagining the Impossible blog and shared on the social media channels of the network (Facebook and Instagram) as well as on the social media channels of affiliate organizations.
+We want to create a dialogue and stimulate new exciting research among scholars globally, and we also hope to reach and work with the creative industries, fans, and everyone interested in the fantastic from different fields across the world.